-A/B testing is available for Enterprise Edition only.
+The A/B Testing plugin is available for Enterprise Edition only.

-Once you open the A/B testing you will see three categories, Running, Drafts and Completed.
+Once you open A/B Testing you will see three tabs, Running, Drafts and Completed.
 These are basically the possible states that an experiment can have.
 Also you will see a button to create a new experiment.
 But first let us understand what is an experiment.

-An experiment is a procedure in which you evaluate multiple variants using different Remote config parameters that you have already created or will create for this experiment.
-Once you have created the experiment, you can check which of your variant performed better than the other and based on what you observe, you can rollout the winning variant with the set parameter values.
+An experiment is a procedure in which you evaluate multiple variants using different Remote Config parameters that you have already created or will create for this experiment.
+Once you have created the experiment, you can check which variant performed better than the other and based on what you observe, you can rollout the winning variant with the set parameter values.

-- Targeting: In this section you can describe your targeted audience, on which the experiment will run.
-This includes the percentage of the total app users and a target users filter where you can chose the users based on their segmentation properties.
+2. Targeting: In this section you can describe your targeted audience, on which the experiment will run.
+This includes the Percentage of target users from your app's total users and a Target Users filter, where you can chose the users based on their segmentation properties.
 The filter and percentage works as an AND condition.
-For example - Target 50% of the app users using iphone 6s
+For example: to target 50% of the app users using iphone 6s.

-- Goals: This section is similar to creating cohorts, where you just set your goal for the experiment.
-You can either set your goal based on either User property Segmentation or User Behaviour Segmentation or both.
+3. Goals: This section is similar to creating cohorts, where you just set your goal for the experiment.
+You can either set your goal based on either User Property Segmentation or User Behavior Segmentation or both at the same time.
 The first goal will be your primary goal which will decide the outcome of the experiment, and rest will be just additional goals.

-For example - The goal of the experiment is to find a variant that leads to atleast 5 sessions per users.
+For example, the goal of the experiment is to find a variant that leads to at least 5 sessions per user.